Ryan Leaf: 1998 season

-San Diego's high hopes for Leaf were soon dashed as his rookie season was marred by poor behavior, starting with skipping the final day of a symposium mandatory for all NFL draftees and incurring a $10,000 fine.
-Leaf nonetheless did well in the preseason and the start of the regular season, as the Chargers won their first two games.
-The Chargers won the season opener on September 6, 1998, 16–14 over the Buffalo Bills despite mistakes from Leaf such as fumbling his first snap and throwing two interceptions; Buffalo penalties voided two would-be interceptions from Leaf.
-In the game, Leaf's 6-yard touchdown pass to Bryan Still that followed a 67-yard pass to Still gave San Diego a 10–0 lead.
-However, late in the game, San Diego fell behind 14–13 after a Leaf interception.
-Leaf completed 16 of 31 passes for 192 yards in the opener and 13 of 24 passes for 179 yards (with 31 rushing yards in 7 carries) in the second game, a 13–7 win over the Tennessee Oilers.
+San Diego's high hopes for Leaf were soon dashed as his rookie season was marred by poor behavior, starting with his skipping the final day of a symposium mandatory for all NFL draftees and incurring a $10,000 fine.
+Leaf nonetheless did well in the preseason and at the start of the regular season, as the Chargers won their first two games.
+They won their season opener on September 6 over the Buffalo Bills 16–14 despite mistakes from Leaf, such as fumbling his first snap and throwing two interceptions; Buffalo penalties voided two would-be interceptions.
+Leaf completed 16 of 31 passes for 192 yards in the opener and 13 of 24 passes for 179 yards (with 31 rushing yards in 7 carries) in the second game, a 13–7 victory over the Tennessee Oilers.

 Three days before the Chargers' September 20 game against the Kansas City Chiefs, Leaf was hospitalized for a viral infection that he attributed to an improperly cleaned artificial-turf burn.
-He started the game but completed only one of 15 passes for four yards, threw two interceptions and had four fumbles (three lost) in a 23–7 loss.
-The next day, Leaf was caught on camera shouting at San Diego Union-Tribune reporter Jay Posner to "knock it off" during a locker-room interview and was led away by Junior Seau and a team executive, during which he called Posner a "fucking bitch".
+In the game, he completed one of 15 passes for four yards and committed five turnovers (two interceptions and three lost fumbles) in a 23–7 loss.
+The next day, Leaf was caught on camera shouting at San Diego Union-Tribune reporter Jay Posner during a locker-room interview and was led away by Junior Seau and a team executive.
 He later apologized to Posner for the incident.

-After Leaf had four first-half passes picked off by the New York Giants in Week 4 (September 28), he was benched by head coach Kevin Gilbride in favor of former sixth-round pick Craig Whelihan.
-He started the following game on October 4 in a 17–12 loss to the Indianapolis Colts and top pick Peyton Manning.
-Both quarterbacks completed 12 of 23 passes and threw one interception, with Leaf having 23 more passing yards (160) than Manning, but Manning threw the game's only touchdown and was never sacked while Leaf was downed four times.
-Inside the final two minutes and San Diego down 14–6, Leaf's 56-yard pass to Charlie Jones set up a one-yard Natrone Means touchdown run, but Leaf's potential tying two-point conversion pass to Webster Slaughter was incomplete.
-He then lost his starting job permanently to Whelihan following a 4-of-15, 23-yard performance with an interception against the Denver Broncos on November 8.
-Leaf finished the season with 1,289 passing yards in ten games and a 45.3% completion percentage with only two touchdowns against fifteen interceptions, earning him an abysmal quarterback rating of 39.0.
+After Leaf had four first-half passes intercepted by the New York Giants in Week 4 (September 28), head coach Kevin Gilbride benched him in favor of former sixth-round pick Craig Whelihan.
+He started the following game on October 4, a 17–12 loss to the Indianapolis Colts and top pick Peyton Manning.
+Both quarterbacks completed 12 of 23 passes and threw one interception, with Leaf having 23 more passing yards (160) than Manning.
+However, Manning threw the game's only touchdown and was never sacked, while Leaf was downed four times.
+Inside the final two minutes and with San Diego down 14–6, Leaf's 56-yard pass to Charlie Jones set up a one-yard Natrone Means touchdown run, but Leaf's potential tying two-point conversion pass to Webster Slaughter was incomplete.